argmaxml/recsplain/docs/source/what-is-recsplain.rst

 -------------------------------------------
 The recsplain system explains its recommendations so that you can better understand the results.

-Therefore, not only do you get recommendations and overall distances, the recsplain provides more granular results to help you better understand the recommendations.
+The explanations tell you the degree of similarity for each feature so that you can better understand the order of the recommendations and the distance for each item.

+The explanations are a more granular type of result than the overall distance value.

 Get started
 -------------------------------------------